cortexproject/cortex/docs/configuration/arguments.md

 - `-querier.forward-headers-list`

-   Request headers to be forwarded to downstream via query_range middleware.
+   Request headers  forwarded by query frontend to downstream queriers.
 Multiple headers may be specified.
 Defaults to empty.

 - `-frontend.max-cache-freshness`